wheelofheaven/wheelofheaven.io/content/es/resources/sefaria/index.md

 menu:
   resources:
     parent: "browse"
-weight: 310
-medium: ["Website"]
+medium: ["Website resource"]
-topics: ["Bible", "Reference work", "Religion", "Theology"]
+topics: ["Bible", "Genesis", "Reference work", "Religion", "Theology"]
 ---

 Sefaria, founded in 2011 by journalist Joshua Foer and Brett Lockspeiser, a former product manager at Google, is a remarkable digital library of Jewish texts.
 Its name, derived from the Hebrew words "sefer" (book) and "sifria" (library), encapsulates its mission to be a comprehensive, accessible repository of Jewish knowledge​​​​.